Grace-Note-LLC/distributed-chess/devpost.md

 # junkfish

+## What it does

+Junkfish is a distributed system of microcontrollers harvested from recycled smart devices working together to power a chess engine.
+Anyone can connect to the front end web application and play a game against a variety of hardware products sourced from Temu and Amazon, such as smart lightbulbs, a smart switch, or smart camera.

 ## Inspiration

 We were inspired by how chess bots were able to understand the game from a mathematical standpoint and perform complex tasks and strategies.